-This is a really quick and easy sweet & sticky baked barbecue chicken thighs recipe.
-It’s much healthier than using a bottle of store-bought BBQ sauce.
-The chicken recipe I have for you today is a Sweet & Sticky baked chicken thighs.
-I hope that you enjoy my new recipe.
+This is a really quick and easy sweet & sticky oven-baked BBQ chicken thighs recipe.
+It's much healthier than using a bottle of store-bought BBQ sauce and comes together in no time.

 It’s still super-easy and really just involves taking 5 minutes to make the sauce, pour over the chicken and bake.
 You will love how the sauce thickens up and gets sticky with a nice, roasted flavor and the chicken gets tender from all the time in the oven.